HapticSynaptic/braceletmaker-l10n/README.md

 #### Useful Scripts
 openblock-l10n provides:
 * `build-i18n-src`: script that uses babel and plugins to extract all `FormattedMessage` strings for translation.
 Combines the message from all the source files into one `en.json`
 * `tx-push-src`: script to push the `en.json` file to Transifex.
-Requires that the environment variable `TX_TOKEN` is set with a value that has developer access to the OpenBlock projects on Transifex (i.e. OpenBlock Team only)
+Requires that the environment variable `TX_TOKEN` is set with a value that has developer access to the Bracelet Maker projects on Transifex (i.e. Bracelet Maker Team only)

 #### Versioning
 openblock-l10n uses semantic versioning - breaking changes will increment the major version number, and new features (e.g. a new language) will increment the minor version number.
 However, the patch number is actually a datetime string.
 That way it's easy to see how recently the translations were updated.